 It’s possible to learn the basics of the art via video.
-However, the best results come from face-to-face instruction where a qualified instructor can help you align properly.
-Virtual sessions are also helpful, but not as good being face-to-face.
+However, the best results come from face-to-face instruction, where a qualified instructor can help you align properly.
+Virtual sessions are also helpful but not as good as face-to-face.
 Practicing in front of a mirror is also beneficial because the way we “think” we are moving may differ from how we are moving.
 It’s a frequent error.
 Many other forms of active meditation are easier to learn.

-Qigong is a popular group of moving meditation techniques which generate energy.
+Qigong is a popular group of moving meditation techniques that generate energy.
 It combines specific kinds of breathing with isometric muscle movement.
-This causes glands to release various hormones.
+It causes glands to release various hormones.
 Qigong is more static and less fluid and graceful than typical Tai Chi movement to the untrained observer.
 It is like Tai Chi.

 The practice of Qigong creates both spiritual and physical energy, so Qigong is the engine for both healing and martial arts applications.
-It is not surprising the best martial artists are also some of the best healers.
+It is not surprising that martial artists are also some of the best healers.

-It is standard to practice Qigong with Tai Chi either together or in a sequence.
-They typically use Qigong first, then, Tai Chi afterward to practice the projection of this energy.
+It is standard to practice Qigong with Tai Chi together or in a sequence.
+They typically use Qigong first, then Tai Chi afterward to practice the projection of this energy.
 Some Indonesian forms blend Qigong and Tai Chi concepts into one package.

-Many systems of martial arts training incorporate active meditation with their art, those who train for combat train spend hours cultivating a state of mindfulness under duress combat.
-Remaining mindful during physical confrontation is not easy.
+Many systems of martial arts training incorporate active meditation with their art; those who train for combat spend hours cultivating a state of mindfulness under duress combat.
+Remaining mindful during a physical confrontation is not easy.

 Dance of Silat

-Silat is in a class of martial arts all by itself, it is distinct from all others forms in its approach to training and martial applications.
-The classical style combines circular and straight line movements punctuated by slapping and abrupt changes in direction.
+Silat is in a martial arts class by itself; it is distinct from all others in its approach to training and martial applications.
+The classical style combines circular and straight-line movements punctuated by slapping and abrupt changes in direction.
 The movements of silat do not have the distinct start and stop movements we associate with Japanese and Korean forms.
 Some methods, like Tai Ka, look almost identical to tai chi.